-Again, make sure to double check if you have taken diapers, blankets, plastic bags, anti-bacterial wipes, rash cream, tissues, extra clothing for the baby, socks, sun hat, extra nipples, water bottle, breast pump (if you need), baby humidifier, portable stroller, baby shampoo, baby oil/gel, baby soap etc.
+Again, make sure to double check if you have taken diapers, blankets, plastic bags, anti-bacterial wipes, rash cream, tissues, extra clothing for the baby, socks, sun hat, extra nipples, water bottle, breast pump (if you need), portable stroller, baby shampoo, baby oil/gel, baby soap etc.

 Travel When Less Rush:

 It’s another important thing you can consider to have some added benefits when traveling with kids.
 Always try to travel during off-pick hours to avoid the rush.
 When there’s rush, you may fall in trouble to visit with your newborn baby.

 As the baby is too little and you are a new mom, you will naturally need space to manage yourself as well as the baby which is quite impossible if you travel on a pick hour.